Malaysia entry requirements for Denmark passport holders

 Danish passport holders can enter Malaysia visa-free for up to 90 days.
 This covers tourism, business meetings, or transit.
 No visa is needed for stays under 90 days in 2026.

-Your passport must have at least 6 months of validity remaining from your date of entry into Malaysia.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
+Your passport needs at least 6 months of validity remaining from the day you leave Malaysia.
+Airlines check this before boarding.
+If your passport expires sooner, you will be denied entry at Kuala Lumpur International Airport.

 Required